LZYEIL/UW-Madison-ML4ER/README.md

 ## ML4ER - Fall 2024
-**Note:** This repo includes resources for the course ML4ER provided by the 'Informatics Skunkworks' at the University of Wisconsin-Madison.
+**Note:** This page includes resources for the course ML4ER provided by the 'Informatics Skunkworks' at the University of Wisconsin-Madison.
 If you are a current student of UW-Madison, you are eligible for credits by enrolling in MSE 401: Special Topics in Materials Science.

 <br>